ClickedTran/GiftCode/README.md

 </div>

 ## 📖Feature
 - This is a Plugin that allows Admin to generate a giftcode for the server with optional time and rewards
-- Supported currencies: EconomyAPI, BedrockEconomy
-- Can't support `items` and `blocks`, (maybe it will be updated to next version of plugin soon!)
 <br>

 ## 📜Virion Supported